 Are you studying for the HSC or half yearly examinations?
-Read 10 tips for great exam preparation from the Head of the Knox Senior Secondary Academy, Mr Andrew Weeding.
+Read 10 tips for great exam preparation from the Head of the Knox Senior Academy, Mr Andrew Weeding.

 Organise your work area – a tidy work area will decrease distractions and help you focus on the task at hand.
 Every time you sit down to study, start by tidying your work area.
 A clear desk will mean a clear mind.
 If possible make your work area a location that is not your bedroom.